Pan Seared Scallops in Vermouth Cream Sauce

 Ingredients

-- 1 pound jumbo sea scallops
+- 1 pound sea scallops, jumbo

-- 2 tablespoon butter
+- 2 tablespoons butter

-- ½ cup cream
+- 1/2 cup cream

-- ⅛ teaspoon salt and pepper
+- 1/8 teaspoon salt

 Instructions

 - Clean scallops (see instructions above this recipe).
+Make sure to pat dry with paper towels.

 - Heat butter in large skillet on high heat.